 A person emotionally, romantically or sexually attracted to more than one sex, gender or gender identity though not necessarily simultaneously, in the same way or to the same degree.

-A term used to describe a person whose gender identity aligns with those typically associated with the sex assigned to them at birth.
+A term used to describe a person whose gender identity aligns with the sex assigned to them at birth.

 Closeted (In the Closet)